resource-watch/slate/source/includes/api/_dashboard.md

 }
 ```

 When creating a dashboard, the `application` field should be present and cannot contain any values that are not associated with the creating user's account.
 If an `application` value is not provided, `["rw"]` is used by default, and the process will fail if the user account does not belong to it.
-Any role can create a dashboard.
+Additionally, keep in mind that this endpoint implements role-based access control in accordance with [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).

 Supported fields: